 January is peak season for unsustainable diet trends and fitness fads.
 We've all tried one.
 You see incredible results for a week or two and then suddenly you've fallen off the wagon.
 This year, I used a simple filter as I considered health trends: the test of time.
 The trend that will actually support your resolution is the one that's been around for years.

 Online video is no different.
 The best investment may not be the hottest trend, but the longest one.
 Rather than trying to capture lightning in a bottle, a lot of brands stand to benefit by embracing ongoing trends on YouTube.
-For example, instead of hurrying to make a "running man challenge" video at exactly the right moment, a brand might capitalize on the evergreen trend of "how to dance" videos.
+For example, instead of hurrying to make a "running man challenge" video at exactly the right moment, a brand might capitalise on the evergreen trend of "how to dance" videos.

 How on earth do you distinguish an ongoing trend from a flash in the pan?
 Google Trends can help.
 Here's what happens when you compare the relative YouTube search interest of "Running Man challenge" against "how to dance" in the last 12 months.
 Note the sustained interest in dance videos, versus the spike-and-dive performance of the "Running Man":